Charged rotating Casimir wormholes: Exponentially damped rotation

 For a constant rotation ($\mu=0$), the above component vanishes ($\tau_{\rho} (r)=0$).
 In the vicinity of the throat, it takes the form of

 and, working in the ZAMO frame ($\Omega=\Omega_0$), it simply becomes

 This contrasts with the analysis in \cite{GaT24b}, as in the neutral rotating case there is no need for an additional thermal energy density, whereas in the charged case such a contribution is required.
 Regarding the remaining field equations, which involve the $\varphi\varphi-$component and the mixed terms, they are satisfied if we substitute the previously derived expressions of the thermal tensor, provided the exponential damping factor $\mu$ is sufficiently small.
+Such a small value of $\mu$ implies an almost vanishing $\tau_{\rho}$, leaving the interpretation of the thermal tensor essentially unchanged, namely as a backreaction of the system arising from the remaining thermal pressure components.
 It is worth noting that the NEC is violated under such a small factor $\mu$ since it leads to the relation \eqref{nec}.